SciCatProject/documentation/Development/OIDC.md

 * **loginCallback** optional name of a [callback](#configure-callback) function to run to add profile information to the UserIdentity

-## Catanie Configuration
+## SciCat Frontend Configuration

-The default login page in Catanie provides a username/password form that is used both for local and LDAP/AD authentication.
+The default login page in the frontend provides a username/password form that is used both for local and LDAP/AD authentication.
 When using and OIDC authentication provider, SciCat will not ask the user for credential directly.
 Instead, the user will be redirected to the OIDC provider to authenticate.
-So, Catanie provides two configuration settings to modify the login page appropriately.
+So, the frontend provides two configuration settings to modify the login page appropriately.

-These setting are accomplished by modifying the catanie [environment document](./Environment.md).
+These setting are accomplished by modifying the frontend [environment document](./Environment.md).

 ```javascript